nidhin29/customer/README.md

 ## 👨‍💻 Developer

-Developed with ❤️ for CaterCraft
+Developed with ❤️ for Catering Services

 For questions or support, please open an issue on GitHub.